Funeral Planning Checklist

 We work with many A+ rated insurance carriers that specialized in covering high-risk clients like you.
 We will search all those companies to get the best rate.
 We will match you up with the best burial insurance company that gives the best rate.

 We will assist you in securing the coverage you need at a rate you can afford.
-So, if you are looking for funeral insurance, or burial insurance, or life insurance to cover your funeral.
+So, if you are looking for funeral insurance, burial insurance, or life insurance to cover your funeral.

 Fill out our quote form on this page or call us at 888) 862-9456 and we can give you an accurate quote.